xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 To understand why, we'll have to make a slight detour into how a standard camera creates images.

 > the pinhole model
+> how far into affine coordinates do I want to go?
-> that we want the center of the image
+> that we want the center of the image, but it doesn't work like that
+> sparse reconstruction lecture 3 -- show the pinhole model
+> explain some basic math behind it (what happens when we change the focal length)
+> explain how to get the matrix that we multiply by

+...

 > https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html
 > https://www.comp.nus.edu.sg/~cs4243/lecture/camera.pdf